Blackhawk provides several different

 List of Pin Converters

-The table below can be used to identify the pin converter you need.** First, find the row or rows that match the
+The table below can be used to easily identify the pin converter you need.** Just locate the connections

-Then select the link under the Pin Converter column.
-This will scroll
+matching connections, select the link under the Pin Converter column and

-the page down to the appropriate part and its details below.
+the page will scroll down to the appropriate part and its details.